Covid-19: Further 939 cases and three deaths reported in State

 In a statement on Monday evening, the department said a total of 58,067 cases have now been confirmed in Ireland and 1,885 people with the disease have died.

-The department said 483 of those who tested positive were women while 444 were men.
+The department said 483 of those who tested positive were female while 444 were male.
 Two thirds of those infected were under 45, with 32 the median age among the latest cases.

 As of 2pm on Monday, 344 Covid-19 patients were hospitalised, with 38 people being treated for the disease in ICU.
-This is the highest figure since May 20th.
-Nine people with Covid-19 were discharged in the previous 24 hours with 26 others admitted.
+This is the highest number of hospitalised cases since May 20th.
+Nine people with Covid-19 were discharged from hospital in the previous 24 hours with 26 others admitted.

 The national incidence of the disease has risen to 309.9 cases per 100,000 people over the past 14 days.
 Cavan has the highest county incidence at 967.5, followed by Meath at 667 and Sligo at 442.5.